 VMware Cloud Services on VMware Cloud Provider Hub

 The availability of VMware Cloud Services on Cloud Provider Hub ensures that partners do not need to invest in and operate siloed managed services for multiple clouds, be it edge, on-prem or public cloud.
-VMWare Cloud Services are designed to be multi-cloud capable and partners can leverage these services on Hub to offer centralized managed services across edge, vSphere, vCloud Director, VMware Cloud on AWS, AWS, Google Cloud Platform, and Azure.
+VMware Cloud Services are being designed to be multi-cloud capable with a long-term goal of helping partners offer centralized managed services across edge, vSphere, vCloud Director, VMware Cloud on AWS, and AWS—with the intent of also delivering a framework that could also extend to other public cloud platforms like Google Cloud Platform and Microsoft Azure.

 The VMware Cloud Service available with the launch of Cloud Provider Hub is VMware Log Intelligence.
 With Log Intelligence on Hub, partners can do centralized log collection for multiple customers across multiple clouds, for centralized log analysis, monitoring of alerts, troubleshooting and incident response.
 The partners can push customer-specific logs and dashboards to the tenant console of Cloud Provider Hub.